 In some cases, your lender or mortgage broker may have a recommended (or required) conveyancer that you must use.

-If you are buying a home, you should expect the conveyancy process to take between eight and 12 weeks.
-Conveyancy can be completed in less time, if you hurry along the solicitor and your new home is blissfully free of problems, but you shouldn’t count on it.
-Likewise, if one of the surveys or searches throws up a problem – or one of the solicitors goes on holiday! – conveyancy can take longer than 12 weeks.
+If you are buying a home, you should expect the conveyance process to take between eight and 12 weeks.
+Conveyance can be completed in less time, if you hurry along the solicitor and your new home is blissfully free of problems, but you shouldn’t count on it.
+Likewise, if one of the surveys or searches throws up a problem – or one of the solicitors goes on holiday! – conveyance can take longer than 12 weeks.

-If you are remortgaging and staying in your current home, the conveyancy process takes around four weeks.
+If you are remortgaging and staying in your current home, the conveyance process takes around four weeks.